Comfort a friend facing a lonely holiday

 What is loneliness?

 Public health practitioner and physician Jeremy Nobel says that loneliness is the difference between the social connections a person wants and the ones they feel they have.
 It doesn’t matter if a person has plenty of friends; their view of the quality of their relationships can lead them to feel that something is missing.
+Even with technology to connect us, that still feels true this year.
 It’s also possible for someone to feel lonely even when they’re surrounded by others.
 One might feel lonely in a marriage, at work, or in a classroom.1 Loneliness is not the same as being alone—choosing solitude at times can help introverts recharge.

 Why does loneliness matter?

-At any given time, 20 percent of people—60 million Americans—feel loneliness that is a major source of unhappiness.2 It can happen to anyone, at any age, and to people with many friends and contacts.3 According to Kory Floyd, professor of interpersonal communication and author of The Loneliness Cure, loneliness can have serious health consequences.
+At any given time, 20 percent of people—60 million Americans—feel loneliness that is a major source of unhappiness.2 This can be true for anyone, at any age, and to people with many friends and contacts.3 According to Kory Floyd, professor of interpersonal communication and author of The Loneliness Cure, loneliness can have serious health consequences.
 It increases the risk of depression and the likelihood of misusing drugs or alcohol.
-It can shorten the lifespan about as much as smoking fifteen cigarettes per day.4 The increased stress from loneliness can contribute to heart disease, diabetes, and other chronic conditions.
+It can shorten a person’s lifespan about as much as smoking fifteen cigarettes per day.4 The increased stress from loneliness can contribute to heart disease, diabetes, and other chronic conditions.

 Why might someone feel more lonely during the holidays?

 According to Floyd, many factors could spark such feelings.
 “You may live far away from family and be unable to see them during the holidays.
 It might be the first holiday season since a parent passed away, or the first Thanksgiving after losing a child.
 Some people dread spending time with relatives.
 Even though they are surrounded by people, they can still feel there is no one they really connect with.”
+Social distancing and restricted travel can only exacerbate these factors.
 Nobel adds that society's expectations about deep connections to loved ones during this time of year can make people feel worse if that’s not the case for them.

 How can you tell if someone may be feeling lonely?